 His further multidisciplinary background includes extensive knowledge of events management and control, financial procedures such as budgeting, cost management, procurement, stock control as well as tax and law.
 With highly competent presentation skills, broad health & safety and security background, including compiling of operations and training manuals, and training staff and students in health and safety procedures, as well as a long history of community involvement in South Africa including security, safety and community policing he is well positioned to undertake this endeavour.

-Following a sabbatical from active diving Hayden has returned to the diving and hyperbaric industry and hopes to bring hyperbaric oxygen therapy to Cumbria for the benefit of the wider population as well as divers.
+Hayden has persevered in recent years to raise awareness and to bring hyperbaric oxygen therapy to Cumbria for the benefit of the wider population as well as divers.

-Owing to the expense of this, he also hopes to deploy offshore in 2020 to cover some of the costs associated with acquiring the equipment needed.
-Hayden has a solid understanding of the regulatory and legal requirements involved in operating this type of operation, as well as the regulations and laws governing the use of hyperbaric chambers in both the clinical and diving industries.
+Hayden has a solid understanding of regulatory, legal requirements and compliance involved in this type of operation, as well as the regulations laws and standards governing the use of hyperbaric chambers in both the clinical and diving industries.

 He comes well prepared and is happy to engage anyone, on any platform, whether medical, technical or indeed political on the subject.
-In the meantime he is busy preparing operations and training manuals for use in daily operations for when the time comes.
+In the meantime he is busy preparing operations and training manuals for use in daily operations and professional services we now offer.

 Hayden’s CV is available to investors and donors on request and he is only too happy to discuss anything diving, HBOT or physics related.
 (Much to the distress of his family who are repeatedly subjected to it).